 The starting point in the race is to get the gospel right.
-By conflating the law and gospel, Bethel not only get the teaching of tithing wrong, but veer of into other false doctrines.
+By conflating the law and gospel, Bethel not only gets the teaching of tithing wrong but veers off into other false doctrines.

 Under the heading The Tithe and the Offering Brings the Release of the Miraculous